exaspace/avrotool/README.md

 Requirements:

-* Java 8 or greater
+* Java 11+
 * [sbt](https://www.scala-sbt.org/download.html) (e.g. `brew install sbt`)

-Then clone this project and then from the top level run
+1. clone this project and then from the top level run

         $ make build
-    $ sudo make install PREFIX=/opt/local
+        $ make install

-To avoid sudo you could install under your home directory with `make install PREFIX="$HOME"` which will install avrotool to `~/bin` or `make install` which installs avrotool to `~/local/bin` (tip: in this case, add `~/local/bin` to your `PATH`).
+This installs the application into `~/local/bin` by default (you can change this with `make install PREFIX="/some/dir"` which will install avrotool to `/some/dir/bin`.

+2. Add the bin directory containing avrotool to your PATH.

-Check it works:
+3. Now check it works:

     $ avrotool --checkcompat --schema-files ./examples/schema1.json ./examples/schema2.json
     FULL